Grupo ACIR: History

 In 2011, Grupo ACIR expanded to Zacatecas and Aguascalientes through an alliance with Grupo Radiofónico ZER.
 This partnership ended in 2017 due to internal disagreements.

 In July 2013, XHM-FM changed its format to Siempre 88.9, featuring romantic music in Spanish.
 XHDFM-FM and XEFR-AM made minor changes to their music repertoires but retained their existing formats (Mix 106.5 FM and Radio Felicidad 1180 AM).
 XHPOP-FM rebranded as Radio Disney 99.3, maintaining a youth-oriented pop format.
 XHSH-FM and XEL-AM continued as Amor and La 1260, respectively.

 Also in 2013, Grupo ACIR sold stations XHMT-FM 98.5 and XHYU-FM 100.1 in Mérida, and XHROOC-FM 101.7 in Chetumal to Sipse Radio.

 In 2014, the group began expanding the Radio Disney brand in Mexico.
 The following year, the La 1260 format on XEL-AM was replaced by La Comadre.

 In 2017, Grupo ACIR ceased operations at stations XHIU-FM 105.7 (Oaxaca), XHMY-FM 95.7 (Pachuca), and XHJHS-FM 101.1 (Querétaro).

 In 2018, 88.9 Noticias returned, replacing Siempre 88.9 while maintaining the same programming.
 In April, the station in Guadalajara transitioned from XEMIA-AM 850 to XHEMIA-FM 90.3, and in June, XEOK-AM 900 in Monterrey became XHOK-FM 90.9, incorporating Radio Disney into its programming.

-Later in 2018, Grupo ACIR began broadcasting through iHeartRadio in Mexico, launching over 30 commercial-free digital stations.

 On December 24, 2019, Grupo ACIR ended its partnership with The Walt Disney Company México, discontinuing Radio Disney México.
 On December 25, Match FM was launched, officially debuting on January 7, 2020.

 On July 31, 2021, XEL-AM's operation was transferred to Catholic broadcaster ESNE Radio, ending the broadcast of the La Comadre format in Mexico City.
 On January 1, 2022, it returned to a grupera music format.

 Between 2020 and 2023, several stations were again disincorporated, including: